PL/I: Usage

 PL/I implementations were developed for mainframes from the late 1960s, mini computers in the 1970s, and personal computers in the 1980s and 1990s.
-Although its main use has been on mainframes, there are PL/I versions for DOS, Microsoft Windows, OS/2, AIX, OpenVMS, and Unix.
+Although its main use has been on mainframes, there are PL/I compilers for MS-DOS, Windows, OS/2, AIX, OpenVMS, and Unix.

 It has been widely used in business data processing and for system use for writing operating systems on certain platforms.
 Very complex and powerful systems have been built with PL/I: